 To aid with bringing the humidity down further, we borrowed fans and got them blowing along with the dehumidifier.

-Over the course of the next 24 hours, be sure to empty the dehumidifier often to ensure it doesn’t stop working because it’s full!
+Over the course of the next 24 hours, be sure to empty the dehumidifier.
+Do it often to ensure it doesn’t stop working because it’s full!

 Cut Away Drywall and Insulation – Dispose

 Hubs thought that the water was pretty much contained to my office area (left side of the room pictured below).
-Using a utility knife, he cut about 2 feet of drywall away at the very bottom of the walls all around the perimeter of the room to assess further.
+Using a utility knife, he cut about 2 feet of drywall away at the very bottom of the walls.
+Do this all around the perimeter of the room to assess further.

-Hubs also opened up a large vertical portion of the wall directly underneath the water valve as that was the path the water would have taken.
-When you cut out a section of drywall, make sure that you cut out a width that spans at least two studs behind the drywall.
-This is so you can reattach new material to the studs when it’s time to replace the drywall again – after drying out the room.
+Hubs also opened up a large vertical portion of the wall directly underneath the water valve.
+That’s because that was the path the water would have taken.
+When you cut out a section of drywall, spans a width at least two studs behind the drywall.
+After drying out the room, you can reattach new material to the studs when it’s time to replace the drywall.

 We concentrated two of the fans on the wall where the leak occurred: